luminaxster/CS211-Spring2024-P2/README.md

 ## Sublime package [YOUR PROJECT]

+Remember to be precise with the names and types in every abstraction you work on.
+Prefer copying from the description rather than transcribing, and be mindful of naming conventions and case sensitivity.

+All your work must be located in the directories matching the `src.main` package.
+Your test class `DoloresTest.java` in located in `src.test`.

-### Do not use deprecated constructs
+### Do not use deprecated types or members

 ### Realm Enum
-An enum named Realm in the src.main package.
 This enum is integral to a narrative management system, specifically used within the NarrativeLoop class to categorize narrative processes.

 Enum Details:
 EMULATION: Represents high-fidelity replications of the original system.